CABLE-LSM/benchcab/docs/user_guide/config_options.md

 ## meorg_bin

 : **Default:** False, _optional key. :octicons-dash-24: Specifies the absolute system path to the ME.org client executable.
-In the absence of this key it will be inferred from the same directory as benchcab should `meorg_model_output_id` be set in `fluxsite` above.
+In the absence of this key it will be inferred from the same directory as benchcab should `meorg_model_output_name` be set in `realisations` above.

 ``` yaml